 Bumble bee queens have a life that maxes out after just one year, even when conditions are good.
 A bumble bee queen emerges toward the end of the season.
 She then mates with a male bee and spends a few weeks fattening up.
 On cool autumn days, you often see enormous bumble bee queens foraging in the garden.
 Their immense size makes you wonder how they can fly.

 Once mated and fat, bumble queens go off on their own and find a secluded, cozy place to overwinter.
-Usually they pick a spot that offers protection from the elements and is safe from predators.
-A narrow hole in the ground works for most.
+Usually, they pick a spot that offers protection from the elements and is safe from predators.
+A narrow hole in the ground is a good choice.
 During the winter these queens hibernate, burning their fat stores for energy.
 In the spring, they will emerge from their hibernaculum—a fancy word for an overwintering spot—and begin looking for a place to build a nest.

 Bee life is short

-Except for the queens of social colonies, the vast majority of female bees emerge from their cocoon as adults.
+Female bees emerge from their cocoon as fully-formed adults.
 They mate, collect pollen for several weeks, and then die.
 The males hang around the nests looking for a chance to mate before they, too, die.
 No amount of feeding or mollycoddling on your part will make any difference to the length of their lives.
-Just like any living thing, their lifespan is programed into their genes.
+Just like any living thing, their lifespan is programmed into their genes.
 And while it is easy to shorten the lifespan of a living thing, it is hard to lengthen it.